alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

     );
     ```

-    After the conversion, the `CREATE TABLE` statement that conforms to the HybridDB for PostgreSQL syntax is as follows:
+    After the conversion, the `CREATE TABLE` statement is as follows:
     ```sql
     CREATE TABLE schema2.table2
     (